 Are there different types of creatine?
 Creatine monohydrate

 Yes there are different types of creatine and the main and most relevant thing that distinguishes them is the water solubility.
 Creatine monohydrate is the most common variety and it is on this that 97% of all studies have been done.
 Creatine monohydrate has been shown to be most effective and also has a maximum creatine content of 87.9%.
 This is the closest you can get to pure creatine.

 What to consider when taking creatine?

 - As previously mentioned, the substance creatine binds fluid in your muscles and it can therefore be good to drink extra water up to.

 - Creatine also needs the substance sodium to be distributed in the body and if you eat a diet with too little salt, it can counteract the creatine's absorption capacity and ultimately your result.

 - Dosage is always relevant and crucial for a dietary supplement to have its intended effect, so read about the specific product and how they are best dosed.

 Creatine is important for vegetarians and vegans.

-For an intake of creatine via diet, we need to eat meat and fish, but since a vegetarian or vegan diet lacks this main source, the recommended intake is halved and vegetarians and vegans are therefore often low on creatine levels.
+For a dietary intake of creatine, we need to eat meat and fish, but since a vegetarian or vegan diet lacks this main source, the recommended intake is halved and vegetarians and vegans are therefore often low on creatine levels.
 Therefore, it will be more than just a performance enhancer, but it will also be an important dietary supplement for a vegetarian diet.
 Creatine is created from amino acids from non-animal sources and therefore become a vegetarian supplement.